-- Any combination not to exceed eighteen (18), provided, however, not more than twelve (12) lecture credits may be assigned without the concurrence of the faculty member. - Vocational faculty in block instructional programs shall receive a minimum of a 15-minute break per day which is a part of the twenty-five (25) contact hour load.
+- Any combination not to exceed eighteen (18), provided, however, not more than twelve (12) lecture credits may be assigned without the concurrence of the faculty member. - b.
+Vocational faculty in block instructional programs shall receive a minimum of a 15-minute break per day which is a part of the twenty-five (25) contact hour load. - c.
+There will be a proactive discussion within the newly established District Faculty Shared Governance Committee to develop a plan for identifying and addressing workload equity issues with the understanding to make meaningful progress, there will be a cost.
+The DFSGC will provide a recommendation to the Chancellor by February 19, 2019.